Strobesstrobes

 TL;DR

-This post explains how each works with concrete payloads, how to test for them with Burp Suite, how they map to the OWASP API Top 10 (API6:2023) and broken access control, and the allowlist approach that fixes both.
-If your app uses Rails, Spring, Laravel, or any framework with autobinding, these are bugs you should be probing for.
+This post shows the concrete payloads, how different frameworks resolve duplicate parameters, how to confirm a mass-assignment elevation by re-reading the object, and the allowlist approach (DTOs, strong parameters) that fixes both.
+If your app runs Rails, Spring, Laravel, or any autobinding framework, these are bugs you should be probing in every API penetration testing scope.

 What is HTTP parameter pollution?